 The success of this B2B campaign is closely linked with the technical nature of the products.

 Most buyers tend to search for the generic category name.
 That makes it tricky to optimize an existing campaign to surface the right product for the right query.

 |Smart Shopping||Standard Shopping|

 What’s clear from this table is that the Standard Shopping campaigns were overspending.
-I tried to limit that through various optimizations, but could never reduce the cost while continuing to grow revenue.
+I tried to limit that through various optimizations, but could never reduce the cost while keeping clickas and impressions at an acceptable level.

 Case study 2

 This online retailer has a HUGE catalog with products that have small differences.
-A good comparison would be if I sold 10,000 types of socks for men.
+I can’t give more details but a good comparison would be selling 10,000 different of socks for men.

-Then each product sold 1-2 units per month.
-Any analysis on their catalog to split out certain products that did better than others proved trivial.
+And each product would sell only a handful units per year.
+Any analysis on their catalog to find better performing products proved trivial.

 That made it very hard to allocate the budget accordingly.